NetAppLabs/genai-toolkit-deployments/README.md

 just install /path/to/your/dataset/directory,/path/to/your/second/dataset/directory
 ```

-After the toolkit starts up use `localhost` to access the UI in your preferred browser or to make direct API calls.
+After the toolkit starts up, use `localhost` to access the UI in your preferred browser or to make direct API calls.

-### Advanced
+## Advanced

 ### Helm Chart Parameters

+#### GenAI Toolkit Helm Chart Options - found in [genai-toolkit-helmcharts/values.yaml](./genai-toolkit-helmcharts/values.yaml)

 | Parameter             | Description                                      | Default Value                   | Available values          |
 |-----------------------|--------------------------------------------------|---------------------------------|---------------------------|